connor-makowski/x_rand/README.md

 </problem>
 ```

+### Recreating Student data
+See `./example.py` and `./admin_example.py` for an example on how to recreate student data on your local machine.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.)